LiterallyEthical/portswigger-websecurity-academy-solutions/README.md

 # Portswigger Websecurity Academy Solutions

-This file contains the link for my blog which has detailed documentation for [PortSwigger Academy](https://portswigger.net/web-security/learning-path) interactive labs.
+This repo contains the link for my blog which has detailed documentations for [PortSwigger Academy](https://portswigger.net/web-security/learning-path) interactive labs.

 ## Solutions